 What do you like to do in your spare time?

-Singing in a choir, dancing, walking, running, exhibitions.
+Singing in a choir, walking, running, getting into wilderness, exhibitions.

 What is your current dream travel destination?